 Magnificent Bastard: Naraku, especially by the Band of Seven Arc, when he managed to get both Hakushin, a holy priest and the entire Band of Seven to serve him with a few good choices of words.

 OSUWARI/SIT!
 In actuality, Kagome uses the control collar less and less over the series, not every time he says something off.
 It's also more played up in the anime than the manga, as she mostly stops using it the way she did earlier on around volume 7 or so.

-Not really unintentionally funny so much as unintentionally cute; the dog demon forms of Sesshomaru and his and Inuyasha's father can come off as this rather than threatening due to the rather feminine-looking dog ears.
+The dog demon forms of Sesshomaru and his and Inuyasha's father can come off as more cute than scary due to the rather feminine-looking dog ears.

 Hojo, for his inability to catch a hint that Kagome isn't interested in him.

 Kagome's friends can also count, as their sole purpose in the story is to keep pressuring her into dating Hojo.